Microsoft/azure-docs.pt-pt/articles/cognitive-services/Computer-vision/QuickStarts/javascript-hand-text.md

         });
     };
 </script>
-<h1>Read handwritten image:</h1>
+<h1>Read text from image:</h1>
-Enter the URL to an image of handwritten text, then click the <strong>Read image</strong> button.
+Enter the URL to an image of text, then click the <strong>Read image</strong> button.
 <br><br>
 Image to read: